 She began her research at USF working with Dr. James Garey in his molecular biology lab.
 From there she developed a love of scientific research and secured a position in Wright’s lab.

 “Dr. Garey and Dr. Wright are such wonderful mentors,” Fini said.
 “They opened my eyes to undergraduate research and helped me define my career goals.”

 Although she began her studies at USF with an aim to become a medical doctor, Fini, who maintains a 4.0 GPA, has since turned her focus to research that could lead to medical breakthroughs.

 “I’d like to work toward a better understanding of how the human body’s immune systems all work together to eradicate pathogens and how this can be used to defeat cancer,” she explained.
 “This research has the potential to discover new treatments and improve the quality of life of so many.”

-Fini first learned about the Goldwater Scholarship through USF’s Office of Undergraduate Research and worked extensively with the Office of National Scholarships to create and refine her application.
+Fini first learned about the Goldwater Scholarship through USF’s Office of Undergraduate Research and worked extensively with the Office of National Scholars to create and refine her application.

 “It is wonderful to see Misha’s success,” Honors College Dean Dr. Charles Adams said.
 “Undergraduate research is both valued and promoted throughout our university and it is great to see how our faculty and staff have supported, and continue to support, Misha as she pursues her dreams.”

 Fini is the ninth Goldwater Scholar in USF’s history.
 Previous scholars have gone on to earn other nationally competitive awards and study at internationally prominent institutions as they work on research projects.